-Under a commercial property policy, coverage is significantly different for buildings that are vacant for extended periods.
+Under a commercial property insurance policy, coverage is significantly different for buildings that are vacant for extended periods.
 Usually, certain types of coverage are completely eliminated during the vacancy.
 Insurance companies are interested in protecting ongoing businesses and premiums are based upon active occupancy.
 Continued, full coverage may be provided, but that is only at the insurance company’s discretion.
 If a vacant risk is accepted, it usually means paying more premium.

 Before any coverage restrictions can be imposed, the insurance company must define exactly what they mean by vacancy and the definition is affected by the type of occupancy:

 Tenant – When the insured is a tenant and the policy covers that insured’s property interest, the definition of building is the unit or suite that has been rented or leased to the tenant.
 That building is considered vacant when it no longer contains enough business personal property to conduct the customary operations of the insured tenant.

 Building Owner Or General Lessee – When the insured is a building owner or general lessee, building is defined as the entire building.
 The building is considered vacant UNLESS a specified percentage of the total square footage is rented to a lessee or sub-lessee and used by the lessee or sub-lessee to conduct its customary operations OR is used by the building owner to conduct customary operations.

 Buildings Under Construction – Buildings that are under construction or renovation are not considered to be vacant.